-&lt;sup>48 Revised to provide that minimum minute requirements apply to all Policy Bodies.
+48 Revised to provide that minimum minute requirements apply to all Policy Bodies.

-Note: Additions are double-underline, deletions are double-strikethrough.
+Approved 3/3/2010 by the Compliance and Amendments Committee Note: Additions are double-underline, deletions are double-strikethrough.

 noted in the item.
-The minutes shall also include the text of any resolution adopted by or modified by a policy body within the body of the minutes or as an attachment.
+The minutes shall also include the text of any resolution adopted by or modified by a policy body within the body of the minutes or as an attachment.49

 (c) The draft minutes and any attachments thereto from of each meeting shall be posted on the policy body's website and be available for inspection and copying upon request no later than ten business working days after the meeting.
 The officially adopted minutes shall be available for inspection and copying upon request no later than ten business working days after the meeting at which the minutes are adopted.
 Upon request, minutes required to be produced by this section shall be made available in Braille or increased type size alternative formats for persons with disabilities.
 If real time captioning is provided at a meeting, if separable, it shall also be posted on the web site.
-The City Administrator shall assist policy bodies in carrying out their duties under this subsection.
+The City Administrator shall assist policy bedies in carrying out their duties under this subsection.
 (Added by Ord.
 265-93, App.
 8/18/93; amended by Proposition G, 11/2/99)